hystrath/hystrath.github.io/how-tos-cfd-fleming/how-tos-cfd-fleming-thermophysical.md

 $$Cv_r = 1.0*R_m$$
 </p>

-<p>where `R_m` is the specific gas constant.
+<p>where `R_m` is the specific gas constant of molecule `m`.
 Thus, the first two elements in the <dictkey>decoupledCvCoeffs()</dictkey> list are the coefficients by which `R_m` should be multiplied.</p>

 <p>For the vibrational and electronic modes, the expressions of `Cv_v` and `Cv_{el}` are a function of the values provided in the <dictkey>vibrationalList()</dictkey> and <dictkey>electronicList()</dictkey> lists.
-Hence, elements 3 and 4 can be seen as switches (see <a href="https://hystrath.github.io/how-tos-cfd-fleming/how-tos-cfd-fleming-thermophysical/#21-disablingenabling-the-vibrational-mode-of-a-molecule">§2.1</a> and <a href="https://hystrath.github.io/how-tos-cfd-fleming/how-tos-cfd-fleming-thermophysical/#22-disablingenabling-the-electronic-mode-of-a-particle">§2.2</a>).
-Elements in the <dictkey>vibrationalList()</dictkey> and <dictkey>electronicList()</dictkey> lists are grouped by pairs with the first column being the degeneracy and the second column being the characteristic vibrational/electronic temperature, in Kelvins.</p>
+Hence, elements \#3 and \#4 can be regarded as switches (see <a href="https://hystrath.github.io/how-tos-cfd-fleming/how-tos-cfd-fleming-thermophysical/#21-disablingenabling-the-vibrational-mode-of-a-molecule">§2.1</a> and <a href="https://hystrath.github.io/how-tos-cfd-fleming/how-tos-cfd-fleming-thermophysical/#22-disablingenabling-the-electronic-mode-of-a-particle">§2.2</a>).
+The elements in these two lists are grouped by pairs with the first column being the degeneracy and the second column being the characteristic vibrational/electronic temperature, in Kelvins.</p>

-The 6th element of the <dictkey>decoupledCvCoeffs()</dictkey> list is the ratio of the species chemical enthalpy taken at 298 K (in J/mol) to the universal gas constant, while the 7th element is not used.
+The 6th element of the <dictkey>decoupledCvCoeffs()</dictkey> list is the ratio of the species chemical enthalpy taken at 298 K (in J/mol) to the universal gas constant, while the 7th element is currently not used.

 &nbsp;